DorodiK/ReproducibilityChallenge2021/README.md

 ### Dataset

+We used the pretrained weights of the AdaConv framework provided in the open-source repo.
+The weights were obtained by the author of the
+AdaConv code using the following datasets.

 Content - Click [here](https://cocodataset.org/#home) to go to official COCO dataset website.

 Style - Click [here](https://www.kaggle.com/antoinegruson/-wikiart-all-images-120k-link) to go to official Wiki-Art dataset on Kaggle.

+Pretrained weights - Click [here](https://drive.google.com/file/d/17h-Hd08n-f_5D8cDV08dpB_-W1cs5jbt/view?usp=sharing) to download pretrained-weights to run experiments

 ### Method